-About Mayfield Heights City Government
+About Mayfield Heights — In Depth

 Jail & Inmate Records

-The Cuyahoga County Corrections Center in Cleveland serves as the primary detention facility for Cuyahoga County.
+The Cuyahoga County Corrections Center in Cleveland is the primary detention facility for Cuyahoga County.
 When individuals are booked into the facility, they undergo fingerprinting, photographing, and a full recording of personal information.
 The county maintains an online inmate lookup tool that provides public access to current detainee information.
 Anyone planning to visit an inmate must schedule in advance and follow specific guidelines regarding visitor numbers and visit duration.

 Arrest Records